Zylto11/ai-tools/README.md

+# Welcome To ai-tools!
-A curated archive of AI tools from early development to 2025.
-Tools are categorized by function and marked with pricing status:
+#### This is a curated archive of AI tools from early development to 2025.
+Tools are categorized by function and marked with pricing status and their Liscencing:

+### Pricing
 - 🟢 **Free**
 - 🟡 **Freemium**
 - 🔴 **Paid**

+### Liscencing
+- ⛔ **Explicitly not allowed**
+- 🔒 **closed source**
+- ❓ **Other**
+- ✅ **allowed commercial and private**
+> [For example, 🟢 IcantThinkOfAnAIName 🔒⛔ -> would be Free to use , with a publically unavalible model and its technical deatails hidden]

 > _Contributions welcome!
 Submit a PR if you'd like to add a tool or correct info._

-You will see duplicates of ais spewed out if they have multiple most common use cases.
+You will see duplicates of AI's spewed out if they have multiple most common use cases.

+### Disclaimer
+This curated list of AI tools is provided for informational purposes only.
+We make no guarantees as to the accuracy, completeness, or suitability of any tool, and assume no liability for any outcomes—financial, mental, legal, or otherwise—that may arise from using (or mis‑using) these resources.
+Use at your own risk.

 ---